Release Date: 8/12/2009

 Trials HD is a game that PC gamers will recognize thanks to the amazing (yet buggy) Steam.
 Trials HD is very simple, but hard to master, and is a motocross physics game.
 The basic goal is to get from one end to the other using physics and the environment around you and also make the best time.

 The physics engine is spot on though since the bike feels just right and you have complete control of where it goes.
-Later on in the more difficult tracks you will NEED to master the control of the bike.
+Later on in the more difficult tracks, you will NEED to master the control of the bike.
 Throttle and weight distribution are the base elements of making your fastest time.
-If you just hold the throttle you’ll fall backwards, and if you brake to hard you’ll fly forward.
+If you just hold the throttle you’ll fall backward, and if you brake too hard you’ll fly forward.

 There’s not much else to say about this complicated yet simple game.
 If you love physic games go for it, if you love racing go for it, if you love retrying a lot…go ahead.